Amir Khan (boxer)

-As an amateur boxer, Khan won a silver medal in the lightweight division at the 2004 Olympics, becoming at the age of 17, Britain's youngest boxing Olympic medalist.
+Amir Iqbal Khan PP (born 8 December 1986) is a British former professional boxer who competed from 2005 to 2022.
+Born and raised in Bolton, Khan began to box competitively at the age of 11.
+He rose to fame during the 2004 Summer Olympics, where he won a silver medal in the lightweight division and became at the age of 17, Britain's youngest boxing Olympic medalist.
+He turned professional in 2005.
 In 2007, he was named ESPN prospect of the year.
-He later became one of the youngest ever British professional world champions, winning the WBA title at the age of 22.
+He later became one of the youngest ever British professional world champions, winning the World Boxing Association (WBA) title at the age of 22.